DCKento/PhishText.Ai/README.md

 ## Response Analysis and Phishing Detection Function
 Phishtext.AI then uses the OpenAI GPT-3.5-turbo model to provide a human-like assessment of whether the SMS might be a phishing attempt.
 It takes the SMS text and VirusTotal analysis result as input, and asks the model to provide an analysis.
 Since ChatGPT returns a text response, the ChatGPT output can directly specify whether the SMS is phishing or not through its analysis of the text and VirusTotal output.

-With the above steps combined, Phishtext.AI will:
+With the above steps combined, PhishText.Ai will:

 * extract URLs from the input SMS text
 * check each URL with VirusTotal